aureliano/caravela/README.md

 // ...
 ```
 ## Examples
 Some examples are in the examples module.
-There are some usage samples such as [checking for updates](./example/check_for_updates/main.go) and [update](./example/update/main.go).
+There are some usage samples such as [check updates](./example/check_updates/main.go) and [update](./example/update/main.go).

 ## Contributing
 Please feel free to submit issues, fork the repository and send pull requests!